barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 this does not mean that the pointed-to instance is safe to access across threads.
 It's as safe as sharing a raw pointer would be, i.e. read-only sharing would be safe while any form of mutation could incur a data race.
+[^lock_warnings]: The problem here is that warnings for unused locals will probably not help because all we need that lock to do is invoke its destructor once it goes out of scope.
+In the talk he gives a mitigation using special compiler warnings that might or might not be available on the particular compiler you are using.
+[^rust_template]: "Templates" in Rust are not called templates and also work rather differently than templates in C++.
+But in very broad strokes, Rust _generics_ are somewhat like C++ templates.
+[^clippy_lint]: There is a `clippy` error for this.
+Clippy is the static analyzer that ships with the rust toolchain Rust and many projects use it to run extra analyses on their code.
+However, the compiler does not complain and so I feel it would be unfair to C++ to disregard that problem in the Rust language.